linux-system-roles/kdump/README.md

   location: nfs.example.com
 ```

+Only the `ssh` type is considered stable, support for the other types
+is experimental.

 **path**: The path to which vmcore will be written.
 If `dump_target` is not
 null, path is relative to that dump target.
 Otherwise, it must be an absolute
 path in the root file system.